-Let’s see how to create custom image using MDT.
-In this post, you shall learn how to capture Windows 10 image creation using MDT.
-I hope this post helps SCCM admins to create MDT custom image.
+Let’s see how to create a custom image using MDT.
+This post will teach you how to capture Windows 10 image creation using MDT.
+I hope this post helps SCCM admins to create MDT custom images.

 Introduction -Image Creation Using MDT

-In my lab infrastructure I’m using 2 VM’s for capturing the image.
-One VM I have installed the 2012 R2 server OS with MDT and installed the latest Windows ADK according to the Win 10 image.
+In my lab infrastructure, I’m using 2 VMs for capturing the image.
+In one VM, I installed the 2012 R2 server OS with MDT and installed the latest Windows ADK according to the Win 10 image.
 The second VM I’ll use to build and capture the image.

 Create New Deployment Share

 Right-click on the deployment share, then click on New Deployment share.